 Of course!
 We take special precautions when placing hives but especially when children and/or pets are involved.
 Every case is different so we’ll discuss the techniques for minimizing the presence of the bees and how to keep kids and pets at a safe distance during the consultation.
 We believe having a backyard hive is an excellent way to teach children about nature, sustainability, food sources and much more so we make it our priority to work with parents on their concerns.
 And the pets will learn pretty quickly to keep their distance.

 HOW MUCH SPACE DO I NEED TO HOST A HIVE?

 Not a lot.
 Beehives require much less space than you would think.
-Generally we estimate a 6ft radius around the hive but every yard is different.
+Generally we estimate a 6 ft. radius around the hive but every yard is different.
 Also keep in mind that some hives can be placed on flat roofs, providing there is sufficient access.

 WILL HOSTING A HIVE INCREASE THE YIELD FROM MY FRUIT TREES AND/OR GARDEN?